OpenBB-finance/OpenBB/openbb_sdk/README.md

 - Git
 - Python 3.8 or higher
-- Virtual Environment with `poetry`
+- Virtual Environment with `poetry` and `toml` packages installed
-  - To install poetry activate your virtual environment and run `pip install poetry`
+  - To install these packages activate your virtual environment and run `pip install poetry toml`

 How to install the platform in editable mode?